nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 ### Setting Up Your Repeater {#setting-up-your-repeater}

-**1. Flash and setup**
+**1. Flash and Config Repeater**

-Flash and setup the repeater using [Meshcore firmware flasher](https://flasher.meshcore.co.uk/) including Naming using the convention.
-Setting a position we encourage all repeaters to have a location for mesh planning purposes.
+Flashrepeater using [Meshcore firmware flasher](https://flasher.meshcore.co.uk/).
+When flashed the node will have a random public key. the first two characters of this key is the prefix.
+This is used to show routing paths for messages.
+If multiple nodes have the same prefix it can cause confusion for the route of the messages.
+In order to fix this Go to [NSW key generator and configurator](https://nswmesh.au/docs/meshcore/key_generator) And generate an unused prefix.
+Once the key is generated it can be sent to the device from the `Send To Device` button.
+Now you can go to [Meshcore USB Config](https://config.meshcore.dev/) And set the radio settings, name and location.
+We encourage all repeaters to have a location for mesh planning purposes.
 It doesn't need to be exact, but accurate positions help other users with signal and line-of-sight tools.
-Set your guest password to `guest` to allow other mesh users to query your repeater's status and neighbors (without admin access). **Do not reboot node yet**
+Also set your guest password to `guest` to allow other mesh users to query your repeater's status and neighbors (without admin access).

-**2. Prefix Setting**

-Go to [NSW key generator and configurator](https://nswmesh.au/docs/meshcore/key_generator) And generate a key either with the prefix you are already using, or an unused prefix.
-This is important as routes are based off the first two characters of the public key, and duplicates cause confusion.
-Once the key is generated it can be sent to the device from the page.
-Now you can reboot node.

-**3. Sync the Clock and configure repeater**
+**2. Sync the Clock**

 Repeaters default to a clock time of 15 May 2024 on every reboot unless connected to a computer or GPS.
 This causes:
 - Adverts not being heard